- Last updated:

 - accessing MyCouncil Services and submitting a General Service Request

 - downloading the free SCC App app from the Apple App Store or Google Play Store and lodging a service request

-Through the project a Sunshine Coast Graffiti Management Program and Graffiti Action Toolkit were developed.
+Through this program the Graffiti Action Toolkit was developed.